cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `true`  |
 |                     | `false` |

+When set to `true`, empty blocks are produced and proposed to indicate that the chain is still operative.
+When set to `false`, blocks are not produced or proposed while there not transactions in the validator's mempool.

+Notice that empty blocks are still proposed whenever the application hash (`app_hash`) has been updated.

-This is more relevant to networks with a low number of transactions.
+This is more relevant for networks with a low volume number of transactions.

 ### consensus.create_empty_blocks_interval

-If there are no transactions in the mempool, empty blocks are proposed to indicate that the chain is still running at this interval.
+How long a validator should wait before proposing an empty block.

 ```toml
 create_empty_blocks_interval = "0s"
 ```